-As part of its mission to develop and manage smart workforce solutions, Philadelphia Works conducts regular analysis on the state of Philadelphia’s labor market.
+As part of our mission to develop and manage smart workforce solutions, Philadelphia Works conducts regular analysis on the state of Philadelphia’s labor market.
 This quarterly report offers insight into key measures of economic activity, providing leaders across public and private institutions an easy-to-access update on Philadelphia’s economy.
-In this edition, the Quarterly Labor Market Report discusses the ongoing impacts of the COVID-19 employment crisis, highlighting recent improvements in hard-hit industry sectors.
+In this edition, the Quarterly Labor Market Report discusses the changing nature of the COVID-19 economic recovery, highlighting continued improvements in hard-hit industry sectors